-Otsukuri and Sashimi are the same thing or different ?
+Otsukuri and Sashimi are the same things or different things?

-The word “Otsukuri (お造り)” has its origin in the Kansai region around Osaka, where the fresh slices of raw fish tend to be called Otsukuri, whereas the word “Sashimi (刺身)” originated in the Kanto region around Tokyo.
+Actually, the term “Otsukuri (お造り)” has its roots in the Kansai area around Osaka where fresh slices of raw fish tend to be called Otsukuri, while the word “Sashimi (刺身)” is said to have originated in the Kanto region around Tokyo.

 Thus, in a word, Otsukuri and Sashimi are essentially the same things, but according to Gurunavi, in modern times, they have specific meanings and tendencies as follows.